WrinkleRelease/brfss/readme.md

 This repository aims to provide instructions on how to run the CDC's BRFSS data for 2022 and 2023 in a PostgreSQL database while accessing it from RStudio to perform analysis.

 The schema presented here divide the BRFSS into multiples tables grouped by section name (as indicated in the LLCP codebook).
-The resulting SQL db is around 530MB, half that of the XPT file.
-This, along with the ability to only pull the table or column you needed into R, means a faster, more responsive analysis environment.
+The resulting SQL db for each year is around half that of the XPT file.
+This size reduction, along with the ability to only pull the table or column you need into R, means a faster, more responsive analysis environment.

- I also provide a markdown-formatted version of the codebook for both years.
+ A markdown-formatted version of the codebook is also privided for both years.

 <br>